Jorjhx/DemonTweaks/README.md

 Demon teleport at swift action

-Abbysal Storm does not damage the demon
+Abbysal Storm does not damage the demon (from PATH_OF_THE_RAGE)

-Demon Aspects fixes (Succubus,Balor,Shadow Demon,Brimorak,Kalavakus)
+Demon Aspects fixes (Succubus,Balor,Shadow Demon,Brimorak,Kalavakus) (from PATH_OF_THE_RAGE)

-## New
+## other

-#Aspect Of Lilithu

-Demon adopts the aspect of Lilithu, gaining a bonus to Charisma ability score equal to half of the Demon's mythic rank plus one.
-During demonic rage, Aspect of Lilithu allows you to ignore effects that prohibit the cast spells and use magic items.
+Add demon tail attack, because why not?

+Limitless Demon Rage from Dark Codex

+More Aspects(1 minor, 1 major and 1 demon lord)

+"New" aspect of Lilithu, adds Charisma and demon can cast in Rage, Transformation itc